MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-object-model.md

 ### Querying for the time position in the trace when threads were created

-Use this dx command to display all of the events in the trace in grid format.
+Use this dx command to display all of the events in the trace in grid format (-g).

 ```
 0:000> dx -g @$curprocess.TTD.Events